frostney/herakles/README.md

 - [ ] Dogfood for a week
 - [ ] Unit tests

+Decisions:
+- I'm not liking the tree-like structure with passing down `root` and `name`.
+Maybe have two with groups and repositories and repositories linking to the group.
+Not sure about the serialization though :/

 If you are a fan of the monorepo approach, you might want to check out lerna.